TBT8A10/Research/README.md

 6) Now recovery's fastbootd should report device's unlocked when executing `fastboot getvar unlocked`

 To re-enable AVB, `fastboot oem at-lock-vboot` may do the trick (untested).

-### Unbrick
-**Soft-brick**: Uboot works and we can get into LOADER mode
-1. Boot into LOADER mode.
-2. Open AndroidTool
-3. Two options:
-    * Flash the corrupted partition
-    * Reflash stock firmware (Upgrade firmware tab)

-**Hard-brick**: Can't get into LOADER mode
-* Device boots into **MASKROM Mode**:
-    * Flash stock firmware with AndroidTool
-* Device doesn't show any signs of life:
-    * Supposedly we can force MASKROM Mode by shorting the eMMC (I don't know how to do this)
-    * It's possible that you may be able to boot from an SD Card.
-        1. Connect SD Card to the computer & flash stock firmware to it using Rockchip's SD_Firmware_Tool
-        3. Insert Card into Tablet
-        4. Reboot tablet.
-It should now show ENACOM logo.
-        5. Try to boot into LOADER Mode.
-It will either boot into MASKROM or LOADER, it doesn't matter.
-        6. Flash stock firmware normally
-        7. Tablet will reboot and show ENACOM Logo.
-Disconnect SD Card and reboot.
-        8. Tablet will boot into recovery, perform factory reset (wipe /data, /cache, etc.) and reboot into system.

 ______
 ## Customizing the tablet